roryogorman/visita-galicia/README.md

 ## Features

 ### Structure of Website
-The website consists of two interlinked pages, outlined below:
+The website consists of one page that is split in four sections, outlined below:
-#### 1. The Home Page
+#### 1. The Landing View
 This page is divided into 4 parts:
 #### The Navigation Bar:
 - The Navigation Bar ('Nav') sits atop this page.
 Contained in this bar, from left-to-right, are: